balk77/balk77.github.io/index.md

 * [Node Red](https://nodered.org/), open source low code visual flow based automation.
 Can be used in combination with the above solutions.

 ## about MQTT
+MQTT is a kind of X (fka Twitter) for your IoT devices.
+Some devices publish their information to the platform and others subscribe to a channel (topic).
+The MQTT server (broker) can run on your home server or externally.
+For instance, a temperature sensor can regularly publish a measured value to `homesensors/livingroom/temperaturesensor1/temperature` and also listen to a topic  `homesensors/livingroom/temperaturesensor1/forceupdate` to force an update of the sensor.
+Your home automation system can subscribe to the measured value, and send commands.
+A popular MQTT broker is [Mosquitto](https://mosquitto.org/) but there are others as well.